jamiecook/cvts/scripts/README.md

 ## Contents

+- **convert.py**: Python script for making sure the example data is appropriately anonymised."""

 - **csv2json.py**: Python script for converting CSVs to JSON appropriate for feeding to the [trace_attributes](https://valhalla.readthedocs.io/en/latest/api/map-matching/api-reference/#outputs-of-trace_attributes) service of Valhalla.